spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 #### Example 2

-Here is a example of a blueprint with multiple stacks using the `depends_on` field:
+Here is an example of a blueprint with multiple stacks using the `depends_on` field:

 {% raw %}